Defining custom actions

 Action payload type and extra state type

-You might have noticed the action.__payloadType
+You might have noticed the action.__payloadType and action.__extraStateType fields.

 Extra state is still an experimental feature, so you can ignore it for now.
 On the other